newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/agreement-vending-machine-1.md

 name: Sign a Location Agreement
 id: agreement-vending-machine
 industryId: vending-machine
----
+summaryDescriptionMd: >-
   Once you've identified a location for your vending machine, you need to draft and sign a location agreement with the site owner before installing your machine.

   Signing your agreements under your registered business name may protect you from liabilities and associated costs.
 ---

-### Agreement Considerations
+## Agreement Considerations

 - **Payment:** How and how often will the site proprietor be paid
 - **Agreement length:** Determine the ideal length of your agreement by analyzing a few `contract considerations|lease-considerations`